 1. Foster care trauma survivors

-2. Veterans who have experienced conflict/combat in the line of duty (with proof by DD-214 paperwork)
+2. Veterans who have experienced conflict/combat in the line of duty (Dr. Kim is a Returning Veterans Provider)

 If you are a member of one of these special populations we can refer you to a nonprofit program where you can receive care from Dr. Kim at a more steep discount than our 'payment at time of service' discount.